Home / Blog / Product Knowledge / Is Bathroom Water Safe to Drink? How to Check and Ensure Safety

 In conclusion, while bathroom tap water might be sourced from the same supply as kitchen tap water, it generally carries a higher risk of contamination due to factors like pipe materials, potential storage in tanks, and less frequent use.

 For a safer drinking option, cold water from the kitchen sink is the preferred choice.
-If you're prone to needing a drink in the night, keeping a fresh glass of kitchen tap water by your bedside can be a convenient and safer solution.
+If you're prone to needing a drink at night, keeping a fresh glass of kitchen tap water by your bedside can be a convenient and safer solution.

 More Reading